aaron555/wifi-logging/README.md

 - Requires Linux with _iwconfig_

 ## Caveats
-- iwconfig is deprecated in recent Linux distributions
+- _iwconfig_ is deprecated in recent Linux distributions
-- It's not great practice to scrape output from iwconfig :)
+- It is not great practice to scrape output from _iwconfig_ :)